Law enforcement agency: Police

-Many law enforcement agencies are police agencies that have a broad range of powers and responsibilities.
-Police agencies, however, also often have a range of responsibilities not specifically related to law enforcement.
-These responsibilities relate to social order and public safety.
-While this understanding of policing, being more encompassing than just law enforcement, has grown with and is commonly understood by society, it is recognized formally by scholars and academics.
+Many law enforcement agencies are police agencies that have a broad range of powers and responsibilities, some of which relate to social order and public safety rather than law enforcement.
+The understanding that police agencies encompass more than just law is recognized formally by scholars and academics as well as by general society.
 A police agency's jurisdiction for social order and public safety will normally be the same as its jurisdiction for law enforcement.